 - How the content Stoke created surpassed benchmark metrics

 Entering a new market presents multiple challenges for any company.
 You need to go where potential customers are and attract them to your property, and also deliver content that’s relevant to their specific needs and industry.
-Content marketing for Adobe Experience Cloud, as they targeted the manufacturing vertical, is where Stoke was able to show its ability to create and execute on a sound content strategy.
+As Adobe targeted the manufacturing vertical, Stoke was able to show their ability to create and execute a sound content strategy for Adobe Experience Cloud.
 Read on for the full story.

-Adobe’s digital marketing business had only a few manufacturing customers, but saw lots of opportunity for this focused market.
-To build a program to reach this potential market, Adobe recognized its need for content that addressed the specific requirements and pain points of manufacturers.
+Adobe’s digital marketing business had only a few manufacturing customers, but they saw lots of opportunity for this focused market.
+To build a program to reach this potential market, Adobe recognized its need for content that addressed the specific requirements and pain-points of manufacturers.
 The challenge was that they had no formalized marketing content for the manufacturing vertical.

 Because marketing leaders at manufacturing companies had not been strongly targeted by Adobe in the past, they weren’t already engaged with Adobe or its content.
-However, the North America and EMEA regional markets within Adobe saw the potential with manufacturing customers and requested support from the global marketing organization.
+However, the North America and EMEA regional markets within Adobe saw the potential with manufacturing customers, and requested support.

 After thorough research from associates with a background in manufacturing, we proposed content topics and also developed an accompanying distribution strategy to draw in a new audience for Adobe.

 To cultivate the audience and promote the content series, we determined additional methods of distribution: display ads, emails, social posts, and placement of articles in third-party publications that reach manufacturers.
-We also worked with SapientRazorfish to co-brand articles and have them featured on their blog, as well as Adobe’s blog.
-All these tactics helped us drive new traffic to content on Adobe’s blog and a new manufacturing vertical landing page on Adobe.com.
+We also worked with SapientRazorfish to co-brand articles and have them featured on their blog and Adobe’s blog.
+All these tactics helped us drive new traffic to content on Adobe’s blog, and a new manufacturing vertical landing page on Adobe.com.

 The success of the series was evident in the metrics we watched.
 Page views on blog articles surpassed benchmark measurements for all blog articles.
 More important, though, were the results for shares per visit, which is a quality indicator for Adobe.